rfitak/HouseWren_Transcriptome/snp-calling.md

 # Next, remove any SNPs where one of the flanking sequences is less than 80 bp.
 Add a tab space at the end for searching later
 seqtk comp flanks.tmp.fa | cut -f1-2 | awk '$2 >= 80' | cut -f1 | sed "s/_LEFT\|_RIGHT//g" | sort | uniq | sed 's_$_\t_g' > keep.IDs
-   # A total of 1,055,154 remained
+   # A total of 1,009,770 remained

 # Convert to a fasta file to use for BLASTING to zebra finch genome reference.
-Keep referenec allele (first allele)
+Keep reference allele (first allele)
 grep -f keep.IDs flanking-seqs.tsv | tab2fasta | sed "s_\[\(.\)/.\]_\1_g" > flanking-subset.fasta
 ```